 In the San Francisco Chronicle letter mailed on July 31st 1969, the Bay Area murderer tempted the observer with the lines "I want you to print this cipher on the front page of your paper.
 In this cipher is my idenity".
-When cracked by Donald Gene and Bettye June Harden several days later it revealed little in the way of unmasking the Northern California killer, but was the Zodiac a master of wordplay, rather than a complete liar, after all he did not say 'once the cipher was cracked we would have his identity', moreover his identity was in the cipher, which GYKE certainly was.
+When cracked by Donald Gene and Bettye June Harden several days later (August 8th 1969), it revealed little in the way of unmasking the Northern California killer - but was the murderer a master of wordplay rather than a complete liar.
+After all, he did not say "once the cipher was cracked we would have his identity" - moreover, his identity was in the cipher, which GYKE certainly was.

-Tantalizingly we have the letters AIK on the 20th and final line of the 340, but the G unfortunately nowhere in sight, so we will fetch it from the 408 instead.
-As we stated earlier GYKE is positioned on the 20th line of the 408 cipher, 4 to 7 symbols into the line, so we will take this and transfer it to exactly the same position on the 20th line of the 340 cipher, 4 to 7 symbols into the line and place it over the existing symbols, to form GYKES ZODIAC or GYKAUSEKEYS ZODIAC. (see below).
+Tantalizingly, we have the letters AIK on the 20th and final line of the 340, but the G is unfortunately nowhere in sight.
+Therefore we will fetch it from the 408 instead.
+As we stated earlier, GYKE is positioned on the 20th line of the 408 cipher (4 to 7 symbols into the line).
+We will take this and transfer it to exactly the same position on the 20th line of the 340 cipher (4 to 7 symbols into the line), and place it over the existing symbols, to form GYKES ZODIAC or GYKAUSEKEYS ZODIAC. (see below).
 Additionally, it is now possible to form GAIK running from left to right.
 But does this hint towards the Zodiac Killer and Richard Gaikowski being one and the same person.
 Not really - it just shows what an amazing tool the art of wordplay can be, when one has a specific objective in mind.